aminrj/aminrj.github.io/_posts/2026-02-24-owasp-agentic-top-10-in-practice.md

 observability to reconstruct the agent's reasoning and tool call sequence after an incident.

-Three diagnostic questions worth asking before any agent deployment:
+Three questions worth asking before any agent deployment:

-1. **What data sources does this agent read?** Can any of them contain instructions that will reach the LLM unvalidated?
+1. What data sources does this agent read?
+Can any of them contain instructions that will reach the LLM unvalidated?
-2. **What actions can this agent take?** Does each consequential action require re-authorization, or does initial trust propagate indefinitely?
+2. What actions can this agent take?
+Does each consequential action require re-authorization, or does initial trust propagate indefinitely?
-3. **What logs exist?** Can you reconstruct exactly what the agent did, what it read, and which tool calls it made?
+3. What logs exist?
+Can you reconstruct exactly what the agent did, what it read, and which tool calls it made?

-Most current deployments cannot answer all three cleanly.
-That is the work.
+Most current deployments can't answer all three cleanly.
+That's the work.

 ---